 Check the length of your licence agreement – you might only want to stay in Manchester during term-time, which for undergraduates is 41 or 42 weeks.

 Private rentals usually last a full year, so you might end up paying for an extra 12 weeks rent that you don’t need.

 If you’re moving into halls we can assure you that all rooms will be properly cleaned before arrival.
 You must follow all directional signage on arrival in halls.
 Our Accommodation Team have put together some arrival information so be sure to read it before you get here.

 If you're moving into private accommodation, you should expect that it has been well cleaned prior to your move-in.
 If the property has been poorly cleaned and you’re renting, it’s worth following up with your landlord or estate agent to see if they can send a cleaner to sort it out for you.

 You may be able to register to vote at both your home and term-time addresses.
 If your home and university addresses are in different local authority areas it is possible to vote in both areas for local elections but only once in general elections.
 EU and international students can check if they’re eligible to vote.

 Given the current coronavirus situation, we strongly encourage you to register with a local GP, close to your accommodation, so you can access their services quickly should you need them.

-If you're moving into the University's Unsworth Park Halls you don't need to worry about purchasing a TV licence as the University provides the licence for the communal TV.
+If you're moving into the University's Unsworth Park Halls, the University provides the licence for the communal TV.